shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 When an item with multiple infused spells is activated, each spell is activated all in the same turn, in order of infusion, using the same targets, if applicable.

-If an Appended spell is not infused into an item, the spell fails.
+If an Appended spell is not used to infuse the spell into an item, the spell fails.

 ## Battle Bender